paulsump/mars_flights/README.md

 #### Rename / Refactor

-- replace string pageName with page enum

-- To fit in with spec and API...
-- Rename Flight to NextLaunch
-- Rename Flights to UpcomingLaunches
+In order to fit in with spec and API, renamed flights to upcomingLaunches In order to fit in with spec and API, renamed Flight to NextLaunch

 #### Tests